Today's Forecast: Sunny, warm, and pleasant

 TONIGHT: Clear and comfortable.
 Lows in the mid 50s.
 Winds light.

-TUESDAY: Sunny, warm, and pleasant.
+WEDNESDAY: Sunny, warm, and pleasant.
 Highs in the mid 80s.
-Winds east at 5 to 10 mph.
+Winds southeast/northwest at 5 to 10 mph.

 THURSDAY: Mostly sunny and warm.
 Highs in the mid 80s.